Lyla Kaplan Pottery

 Functional pots can become vessels for memory.
 For example, a large bowl that served something delicious during a memorable dinner party later becomes tied to that meaningful experience.
 A cradled mug that has helped someone find a moment of pause when they needed it then becomes a welcomed reminder to pause.
 In that way, a pot becomes animated, developing its own life.
 If a beloved pot breaks through use, it is comforting to know it served its function and lived a good life.

 Fire brings an element of the unknown to clay.
 Each firing involves a complex interaction between the claybody, glaze layers, time, temperature, and atmosphere (and the kiln dogs/gods).
-Fired clay is transformed, embodied energy forever marked by its spark in time that can last through the ages.

 About my firing: I first bisque in an electric kiln powered by home solar.
 I mix my own glazes and fire in an insulated, downdraft hybrid kiln that uses wood and propane (following Joe Finch's design).
 During claybody reduction (^010-05), I introduce discarded tomato and pepper stakes to remove oxygen in the kiln.
 Removing oxygen from the iron oxide in the clay (Fe2O3 to FeO) allows the beautiful iron blue hues to emerge through my white nuka-type glaze (glazy.org).
 This glaze also responds to ash at that temp.
 The rest of the firing is in oxidation up to 2200° (^7).
 I switched to ^7 instead of ^10 because when I had my soda kiln, I discovered that clay and glazes in cooler spots were fine, and it's much more efficient.
 Kentucky Mudworks makes iron-bearing midrange clays that don't bloat at ^7-8.
 Slow-cooling at the end reoxidizes some of the iron and creates the Gohonde (firefly) spotting effect on a few pots.

 About buying my pots: I don't make pottery to make a living, but I do make pots to live.
 So my process is slow (I make "slow pots!").
 Sometimes I do sell them, either on Etsy, via custom orders, or at local sales.
-Follow me on instagram if you'd like to know where I am setting up or email me lyla @ lylakaplanpottery dot com
+Follow me on instagram if you'd like to know where I am setting up or email me lyla @ lylakaplanpottery dot com.

 If you would like to host an exceptional experience of pottery paired with food or drink, I can curate that.
 See old examples here (this website can only be seen via computer, not mobile).